 We run a very broad search in the Westlaw Federal Register database to identify new Indian law materials.
 The database may not contain all documents and the research strategy may not identify every document in the database.
 In addition to the search on Westlaw, we monitor Indian law Internet lists and groups and receive tips from colleagues on regulatory action.
 During this process, the non-attorney library staff uses its judgment as to which cases should be included in the bulletin.
 Therefore, this bulletin should not be considered an exhaustive list of regulatory matters, and should not substitute for independent research and does not constitute legal advice.

-Notices and proposed and adopted rules relating to the unified agenda, proposed information collection, draft environmental impact statements, notices of liquor control ordinances, repatriation notices, and minor technical corrections are generally excluded.
+Notices and proposed and adopted rules relating to the unified agenda, proposed information collection, draft environmental impact statements, notices of liquor control ordinances, gaming regulations/compacts, repatriation, and minor technical corrections are generally excluded.
 Information relating to grant opportunities were generally not included until 4/08 unless they related to education and economic development.
 "Related news stories," which accompany some of the cases, are selected based on the criteria set out in the News Bulletin "about" page.

 Sources of Information: We provide notice and rule summaries from the Federal Register and links to the notices, proposed rules or rules freely available on the Internet at the older GPO Access (http://www.access.gpo.gov/su_docs/) web site and on the new US GPO website (www.gpo.gov/fdsys/).
 See the News Bulletin "about" page for sources of information for "related news stories."